little-world/rust-course/src/07-string-processing.md

 ### Pattern 12: Boyer-Moore String Search

-**Problem**: KMP scans left-to-right and examines every text character.
-Can we do better by skipping sections of text?
+**Problem**: KMP scans every text character left-to-right, no skipping possible.
+Can we do better?
+When last character of pattern doesn't match, can we skip more than one position?
+For long patterns in large texts, scanning every character wastes comparisons.
+English text (26 letters) has more discriminating power than binary data (2 symbols)—can we exploit this?

-**Solution**: Boyer-Moore scans the pattern **right-to-left** and uses heuristics to skip large portions of the text when mismatches occur.
+**Solution**: Scan pattern right-to-left (most discriminating character first).
+Build "bad character table" mapping each character to its rightmost position in pattern.
+On mismatch at text character `c`: if `c` not in pattern, skip entire pattern width; if `c` in pattern, align it with rightmost occurrence.
+This enables sublinear best case—skipping M positions when last character never matches.

-**Why This Matters**: Boyer-Moore is often 3-5x faster than KMP in practice, especially for long patterns and large alphabets (like English text).
-It's the basis for `grep` and many text editors' search functions.
+**Why This Matters**: Best case O(N/M)—searching for "PATTERN" (7 chars) in text where "N" never appears skips 7 positions per comparison, examining only N/7 characters!
+Average case much faster than KMP for long patterns and large alphabets.
+English text search: Boyer-Moore 3-5x faster than KMP.
+DNA search (4-letter alphabet): KMP competitive.
+This is why grep, Vim, and text editors use Boyer-Moore variants.

-**Use Case**: Text editors, grep/search tools, bioinformatics, large document processing.
+**Use Cases**: Interactive text search in editors (fast visual feedback), grep/ripgrep tools (searching codebases), plagiarism detection (comparing documents), bioinformatics (protein sequence search has 20-letter alphabet), large document search (legal discovery, log analysis), web page search.

 ```rust
 use std::collections::HashMap;